nocalla/rota2gcal/README.md

 ### 2. Download Project

 + Download the latest release from [here](https://github.com/nocalla/rota2gcal/releases).
 Really all you need is the `rota2gcal.py` file, but the batch file is useful to run the script quickly on Windows.
-+ Extract the zip file to whatever location on your harddrive makes sense.
++ Extract the zip file to whatever location on your hard-drive makes sense.

 ### 3. Install prerequisites